집합론

 Example 3 The binary relation

-Since an ordered set is a set with an additional relation \(\leq\), when we consider functions between them we usually think of functions that also preserve \(\leq\).
+Since an ordered set is a set equipped with an additional relation \(\leq\), when we consider functions between such sets we usually focus on those that also preserve \(\leq\).
 In particular, we define the following.

 Definition 4 If for two order relations \((R, A, A)\) and \((R', A',A')\) there exists a bijection \(f\) such that \(x\leq_{\tiny R}y\) is equivalent to \(f(x)\leq_{\tiny R'}f(y)\), then we call \(f\) an order isomorphism.

-Henceforth, when we say isomorphism between ordered sets, we shall always understand it to mean an order isomorphism.
+Henceforth, when we speak of an isomorphism between ordered sets, we shall always mean an order isomorphism.

-We can do something similar for order relations as we did in §Equivalence Relations, ⁋Proposition 3.
+We can do for order relations something analogous to §Equivalence Relations, ⁋Proposition 3.

 Proposition 5 A binary relation \((R,A,A)\) is an order relation if and only if the following two conditions hold.